hamidhamidani/hamidhamidani.github.io/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: False # includes a list of papers marked as "selected={true}"
-social: True  # includes social icons at the bottom of the page
+social: False  # includes social icons at the bottom of the page
 ---

 I am a theoretical astrophysicist at the Astronomical Institute of Tohoku University.
 I am interested in stellar cataclysmic events such as neutron star mergers and gamma-ray bursts.
 In particular, I study the dynamics of astrophysical jets launched by these explosive phenomena and their electromagnetic counterparts.